We are looking for innovative startups

-Additionally, the startups admitted to our program must get a civil liability insurance policy, including employer liability if the startup has any employees, with a minimum coverage of 100K euros.
+Additionally, startups admitted to our program must get a civil liability insurance policy, including employer liability if the startup has any employees, with a minimum coverage of 100K euros.

 - Startups must present a monthly report to get the monthly grant -how is that report like?

 The monthly report must cover the following issues: deviations from the Working Plan, justification and contingencies adopted.
 Technology development progress and results.
-Business development progress and results.
+Business model development progress and results.
 Startup financials.
 Conclusions of the follow-up meeting.
 Next actions.

 We require not to submit any confidential or commercially sensitive information in the application process.
 In the final stages of the selection, and in some specific cases, it may be necessary to share more information for a better understanding of the potential of a startup.
-In these cases, Fundación Repsol will suggest signing a confidentiality agreement.
+In these cases, Repsol Foundation will suggest signing a confidentiality agreement.

-- I need funding for my startup but I don’t really need any mentoring or training.
+- I need funding for my startup, but I don’t really need any mentoring or training.
 Is this program adequate for me?

 - Does country of origin of the startup matters in your selection?

 No, we do not give any preference to startups from any particular country.